 Since 1939, the American Industrial Hygiene Association has been the premier organization serving those who work in industrial hygiene.
 Now, changes in our industry are inspiring changes at AIHA.

 Evolving the brand.
-In order to enhance our member services and recruit the next generation of professionals into our ranks, we felt it was time to evolve our brand—to better reflect the evolution in the industry and remain relevant to all industry stakeholders.
+To enhance our member services and recruit the next generation of professionals into our ranks, we felt it was time to develop our brand to reflect the industry's evolution better and remain relevant to all industry stakeholders.

-Here is how our brand evolved to its new look, its new voice.
+Here is how our brand evolved to its new look, its unique voice.

 The rebranding process has been collaborative, rigorous, and scientific.
 Every decision was made with input from AIHA members, from naming to logo to strategic positioning and beyond: